MicrosoftDocs/azure-devops-docs/docs/pipelines/test/reference-qa.md

 <a name="xaml-build"></a>
 ### Q: What are the differences if I am still using a XAML build?

-**A**: If you are using a XAML build in VSTS or TFS, you can run tests that you have associated in a Build-Deploy-Test workflow using a [Lab environment](https://docs.microsoft.com/visualstudio/test/lab-management/using-a-lab-environment-for-your-application-lifecycle).
+**A**: If you are using a XAML build in Azure Pipelines or TFS, you can run tests that you have associated in a Build-Deploy-Test workflow using a [Lab environment](https://docs.microsoft.com/visualstudio/test/lab-management/using-a-lab-environment-for-your-application-lifecycle).
 You can also run tests using Microsoft Test Manager (MTM) and a